dim321/raido_client/README.md

 # Raido Merchant API v1.0.0 Ruby wrapper.

-A Ruby gem which helps to communicate with Raido Merchant API v.1.0.0.
+A Ruby gem which helps to communicate with <a href="https://merchant-datacenter.raidofinance.eu/api/#api-Partner"> Raido Merchant API v.1.0.0.</a> <a href="https://raidofinance.eu/">Raido Finance</a> is a market exchange site serving those trading with crypto currencies, such as Bitcoin, Ethereum, support purchase/sale of cryptocurrency using bank cards and bank transfers in Euros through SEPA.

 ## Installation